SamuelGadiel/mason_cat/README.md

    dart pub global activate mason_cli
    ```

-   Keep in mind that if you use multiple versions of the Dart SDK you can see a warning if running the brick with a different dart version than the one you have installed the mason./
+   Keep in mind that if you use multiple versions of the Dart SDK, for example if you're using [FVM](https://fvm.app/), you can see a warning if running the brick with a different dart version than the one you have installed the mason.\
    The terminal shows the following message saying it couldn't load the kernel, but it manages to run the brick with no further issues.

    > Can't load Kernel binary: Invalid kernel binary format version.